robstoll/shared-text-editor/SharedTextEditor/README.md

 - Enter the name of the document you want to edit

 - If you want to join an existing document with the given name click 'Open'.
 If you want to create a new document click 'Create'

+- To close an open tab, type "CTRL+W"

 ##Screenshots